Doc-Zegno/YetCore/Docs/YetAbi.md

 is returned as is wrapped with `Result<T>`.
 The only notable exception is for the referential values which are still returned as `Ptr` instances via `Result<Ptr>`.

+### Object's memory layout
+Every object that wants to be *understood* by a Yet Runtime must have a predefined memory layout:
+ 1) The first machine word (8 bytes on a 64-bit machine) is occupied by an instance of `Manageable` (which is a special struct that is responsible for storing both strong and weak reference counts)
+ 2) The second one is occupied by a C-pointer to an instance of `Type` structure and provides necessary type information at runtime (most importantly, virtual tables)
+ 3) If its class `D` is derived from some other `B`, it must contain data (typically, fields) of that class.
+Effectively, first words of `D` layout must resemble the ones of `B` so a C-pointer to `D` instance can be treated as a pointer to `B` without any adjustments
+ 4) The following space is up to its owner and usually is filled with object's fields.

+For 64-bit platforms it is also required that object is aligned at a **16-byte boundary** so the lowest 4 bits of C-pointer to this object are guaranteed to be set to zero.

+**Please, note:** such a layout is pretty rigid and leaves no opportunity of implementing multiple inheritance without a severe headache.
+On the other hand, there is no problem with implementation of multiple interfaces since all the virtual tables are just stacked within corresponding `Type` variable (more in the following sections).

+### Virtual invocations machinery
+Yet **doesn't** use C++ mechanism for virtual method calls since it has some sad limitations:
+ * Strange rules for return type covariance that don't allow you to return, say, `Int` from the implementation of some interface which requires `Optional<Int>` to be returned
+ * A big mess of `vtable` pointers that leads to unpredictable object's memory layout and (more importantly) makes a compiler perform some pointer adjustments during upcasting.

+The latter is the absolute pitfall which makes it impossible to support co/contravariance for generic types.
+That is, you can't safely pass an object of type `Array<String>` to a function expecting argument of type `Iterable<Any>` without some kind of adapters/wrappers that will perform necessary pointer adjustments for array's elements.

+#### Utilized scheme
+So actually Yet uses a model very close to a Java one.
+Effectively you just pass some `Ptr`/`Ref` around without knowing its corresponding type at all.
+It's totally safe since all the objects have a predictable memory layout with a pointer to a `Type` instance placed at 2nd machine word.
+So when it comes to using methods from `String` interface, you're looking through the virtual tables of the object this `Ptr` points to and trying to find an appropriate one.
+When it's found, just invoke a function at the offset known at compile-time.
+Dead simple.